Appendix C. Naming of Viruses

 Miscellaneous

-Generic—this prefix is used after another prefix describing the environment or the development method to name a typical representative of this type of viruses.
-Such virus does not possess any characteristic features (such as text strings, special effects, etc.) which could be used to assign it some specific name.
+Generic—this prefix is used after another prefix describing the environment or the development method to name a typical representative of this type of threats.
+Such threat does not possess any characteristic features (such as text strings, special effects, etc.) which could be used to assign it some specific name.

 Silly—this prefix was used with different modifiers to name simple featureless viruses in the past.